-Including De-Identified Information in Timely Warnings and Clery Act Reports information from a report within the statistics of the Annual Security Report.
-These Timely Warnings shall never identify the victim or complainant or include information that could lead to the reasonable identification of such a person, and Clery Act statistics are a simple count of certain crimes within relevant geographic locations and include no specific information about theevent, location, or identity of the complainant and/or respondent.
+Including De-Identified Information in Timely Warnings and Clery Act Reports

+Pursuant to the Clery Act, Fielding may have to issue a Timely Warning or include high-level information from a report within the statistics of the Annual Security Report.
+These Timely

+Warnings shall never identify the victim or complainant or include information that could lead tothe reasonable identification of such a person, and Clery Act statistics are a simple count of certain crimes within relevant geographic locations and include no specific information about theevent, location, or identity of the complainant and/or respondent.